 - Comprehensive Coverage: Better coverage, more cost

-We always recommend everyone to purchase comprehensive coverage plans.
+We always recommend everyone purchase comprehensive coverage plans when shopping for visitors coverage.
 Risks of purchasing fixed coverage plans.

 Fixed coverage visitors insurance plans provide a limited coverage, generally do not participate in a PPO network and have no network negotiated fees (contracted rates).

 PPO plans have a list of participating providers (doctors, hospitals, labs etc.) that they are contracted with.
 Typically, most PPO plans have participating providers all over United States and you can search for in-network providers using various criteria such as zip code, city, state, name of the provider, type of the provider etc. When you visit the providers within the PPO network, they would charge you their contracted fees which are typically less than their regular fees.
 You can also visit the providers outside their PPO network but the benefits would be much lower and there will be no network negotiated fees.

 All health insurance plans sold in the U.S. are not PPO plans.
 There are many other types of plans such as HMO, POS, HSA, Indemnity plans and so on.